csandreas1/scrmabled-strings/README.md

 - No two words in the dictionary are the same.
 - Each word in the dictionary is between 2 and 105 letters long, inclusive.
 - The sum of lengths of all words in the dictionary does not exceed 105.

+## Future works
+- Python build in lists can be optimized by using Deque (Doubly Ended Queue) from the collections module.
+Deque is the optimized list for quicker append and pop operations from both sides of the container.
+It provides O(1) time complexity for append and pop operations as compared to list with O(n) time complexity.